Taylor Walls Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.11 team ERA ranks 28th across all league pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th across all MLB pitching staffs.

-- The Royals rank 19th in baseball in home runs surrendered (87 total, 1.2 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (88 total, 1.2 per game).

-- Cuas will start for the Royals, his first of the season.
+- Greinke makes the start for the Royals, his 16th of the season.
+He is 1-7 with a 4.34 ERA and 58 strikeouts in 76 2/3 innings pitched.

+- The right-hander last appeared on Sunday against the Los Angeles Angels, when he threw five innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.